 Worth the Splurge?
 All About the Pros and Cons of Farmhouse Sinks

-When it comes to the latest kitchen trends, there's no doubt that the farmhouse sink is one of the most popular choices for your home.
+When it comes to the latest kitchen trends, there's no doubt that the country sink is one of the most popular choices for your home.

 Before you make the commitment to switch your sink, it's important to understand the pros and cons of farmhouse sinks so you can make a decision that's right for you.

-Read on to learn about the benefits and drawbacks of having a farmhouse sink so you can determine if it's worth the cost.
+Read on to learn about the benefits and drawbacks of having a barn kitchen sink so you can determine if it's worth the cost.

 What is a Farmhouse Sink?